jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 **Can software that depends heavily on external libraries truly be considered open source?
 Can reviewers understand the entire codebase at a glance?
 True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

 ## Required Reading: Precision-Mapped Attack Surface for Adversarial Review

+**I sincerely hope this project will undergo a genuine, independent security assessment.
+OTF security validation is essential for the project to earn trust, stand on its own, and continue to grow with confidence.**

+**For the initial security assessment, I conducted a simulated attack using Claude Fable 5, one of today's most capable AI models.
+Now, to independently validate the project's security, I hope that white-hat hackers will personally conduct a thorough security audit and simulated attack.**

 ## VitalGuard AI v4.7.1 — Security Audit Scope Map (Simple update process)
 ### High-Priority ~900 Lines · WP1 / WP2 / WP6 / WP7 + V4.6.x Hardening Surfaces